bain-cs110/bain-cs110.github.io/pages/_assignments/exercises/hw_4.md

 <iframe src="https://northwestern.hosted.panopto.com/Panopto/Pages/Embed.aspx?id=99980f14-bfe6-4986-a09c-ae89004d2ab2&autoplay=false&offerviewer=true&showtitle=true&showbrand=true&captions=true&interactivity=all" height="405" width="720" style="border: 1px solid #464646;" allowfullscreen allow="autoplay"></iframe>

-Hint 1: You will only have 1 "animation loop" to animate both the creatures.
+Hint 1: You will only have 1 "animation loop" to animate both the creatures. (<a href="https://campuswire.com/c/GB09BA912/feed/288" target="_blank">More help on Campuswire</a>)

 Hint 2: To reset the creatures position, you need to use a conditional to check the creatures's position each time it moves.